reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 *Naming Rules*

-1. The defining identifier for a component interface must be unique in the name space of the package within which it is declared.

-2. Each component type has a local name space.
-Defining identifiers of features, modes, mode transitions, and flow specifications must be unique in the component interface namespace.
+1. A component interface introduces a local name space for defining identifiers of component interface content.
+Such content is feature declarations, mode declarations, and flow specification declarations.

 *Semantics*

-A component interface represents the interface specification of a component, i.e., the component category, prototypes, features, flow specifications, modes, mode transitions, and property values of a component.
+A component interface represents the external interface specification of a component.
 The component interface provides a contract for the component that users of the component can depend on.

-The component categories are: data, subprogram, subprogram group, thread, thread group, and process (software categories); processor, virtual processor, bus, virtual bus, memory, and device (execution platform categories); system (compositional category), and abstract component (compositional category).
-The semantics of each category will be described in sections 5, 6, and 7.

-Features of a component are interaction points with other components, i.e., ports and feature groups; subprogram parameters;
- data component access, subprogram access, and bus access.
-Ports represent directional flow of data and events between components, feature groups represent groups of features that are connected to another component, data component access represents access to shared data components, subprogram access represents access to a subprogram by a caller, and bus access represents access to a bus from processor, memory, device, and other bus components to establish hardware connectivity.
-Features are further described in Section 8.

-Flow specifications indicate whether a flow of data or control originates within a component (*flow source*), terminates within a component (*flow sink*), or flows through a component from one of its incoming features to one of its outgoing features (*flow path*).

-Mode declarations define modes of the component that are common to all implementations.
-Component interfaces can have mode-specific property values.
-Modes can be inherited from an enclosing component as expressed by a *requires\_mode* declaration.
-Other components can initiate mode transitions by supplying events to incoming event ports of a component that are identified as triggers in mode transitions.

-Property value can be associated with the component or with any of the content of the component type, i.e., with features, flows, modes.
+The interface specification includes:

+# features as interaction points for connections and bindings,
+# flow specifications indicating flow sources, sinks, and paths from incoming to outgoing features,

+* externally visible mode behavior, and
+* property values associated with the component and its content.
+Property values may be mode specific.

+Component interfaces can be specified with a component category.
+If the category is omitted it is considered to be generic, i.e., category *component*.
+The semantics of each of the component categories are described in later sections.

 *Examples*